| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 the product end a frill state.ment explaining why the request should

-(c) If an item is exempt from care labeling under (a) or (b). the con-sigmers
+be granted. (c) If an item is exempt from care labeling under (a) or (b). the con-sigmers

 still must be given the required care information for the product.